Fraxel Las Vegas

-Here are examples of the type of instructions you may see from your doctor.
+Here are examples of instructions you may see from your doctor.

-- Stop use of Accutane 6-12 months before any treatments
+- Stop the use of Accutane 6-12 months before any treatments.

 1-2 Week Before Treatment:

-- Stop use of Asprin, Advil and Aleve if possible.
+- Stop the use of Asprin, Advil, and Aleve if possible.
 Tylenol is ok.

-- Stop use of all glycolic acid treatments
+- Stop the use of all glycolic acid treatments.

-- Avoid sun exposure 2 weeks prior to your treatment
+- Avoid sun exposure two weeks before your treatment.

 Day of Treatment: